dankirkham/xkcd-skein-fpga/docs/assembly.md

 | 1           | <Address>         | 0x0        | Write Primary Register                            |

 ### Count
 Increments the Bit Counter Register once for each one bit stored in the Primary Register.
 This counts the bits in one 64-bit word.
-For actual bits-off calculation, the Bit Counter Register must be zerod, and then a `Load` instruction followed by a `Count` instruction must be repeated 16 times (to count all 1024 bits).
+For actual bits-off calculation, the Bit Counter Register must be zeroed, and then a `Load` instruction followed by a `Count` instruction must be repeated 16 times (to count all 1024 bits).
+Upon completion, the counted value will be stored in the Bit Counter Register.

 Syntax: `Count`